panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 The object destructuring is a powerful feature of JavaScript that lets you easily extract properties from an object and bind these values to variables.

-What I especially like about object destructuring is the concise syntax and ability to extract multiple variables in one statement.
+I especially like about object destructuring is the concise syntax and ability to extract multiple variables in one statement.